ariellevi22/ariellevi22.github.io/web-app/README.md

 npm start
 ```

-Then, open [localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits, and you will also see any lint errors in the console.
+Then, follow the link provided in the terminal to the local web app.

 ## Deployment